cosmic-reionization/pyC2Ray/docs/installation.rst

 - ``nvcc`` (CUDA compiler)
 - ``f2py >= 1.24.4`` (provided by ``numpy``)

+.. _automatic-installation:

 1. Automatic Installation
 --------------------------------

 ``pyC2Ray`` provides an automatic build system that allows for easy installation.
-It is good practice to install the code in a dedicated Python or Conda environment (see instruction **2**) without needing to install the requirements.
+It is good practice to install the code in a dedicated Python or Conda environment (see instruction **`Step 2 <python-environment-and-requirements_>`_**) without needing to install the requirements.

 .. code-block:: bash